patgmac/Filewave-macOS-Updates/README.md

 ## Setup

-The original script, insteaded for Jamf Pro, has been broken out to 3 scripts.
+The original script, intended for Jamf Pro, has been broken out to 3 scripts.
 Create a fileset with an empty payload.
 Add these three scripts to the appropriate script section.

 ![Filewave Script window](https://github.com/patgmac/Filewave-macOS-Updates/blob/main/images/scripts_window.png?raw=true)